indigotech/taq-github-bot/src/data/local/github/tracks/track-4/steps/step-2.md

 GraphQL can be a little scary at the first sight, but don't worry, you'll get used to it.
 Here are some tutorials to help you to get started with GraphQL:
 - [GraphQL official page](https://graphql.org/learn)
 - [How to GraphQL](https://www.howtographql.com/).
-We recommend, for now, watch only the first 4 videos of this tutorial.
+We recommend, for now, to watch only the first 4 videos of this tutorial.

 ## Practice